Azure-Samples/data-box-edge-csharp-modules/README.md

 products:
 - azure
 - azure-iot-edge
-description: "This project contains all the C# Azure IoT Edge modules that can be deployed on a Data Box Edge device."
+description: "This project contains all the C# Azure IoT Edge modules that can be deployed on an Azure Stack Edge device."
 ---

 # Azure Stack Edge Csharp modules